What is Brand Purpose?

 #2 Does the theory predict the future as the past?

-- Exists to transform occasions into celebrations?
-(Moët & Chandon)
+- Moët & Chandon aims to transform occasions into celebrations

-- Exists to epitomize a life of achievement (Mercedes-Benz)
+- Mercedes-Benz aims to epitomize a life of achievement

-- Exists to connect people, anytime, anywhere (Blackberry)
+- Blackberry aims to connect people, anytime, anywhere

-Notice the problem?
-The brand purposes are just category descriptors.
-They can apply to any company in that category.
+The issue becomes apparent - the brand purposes are simply category descriptors, making them applicable to any company within that category.